cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Introduction/What is XAI.md

 Why should you trust Machine Learning (ML)?
 Headlines are filled with [fundamental flaws in machine learning models published by technology giants](https://www.nytimes.com/2023/05/22/technology/ai-photo-labels-google-apple.html).

-Most real world applications lean away from inherently explainable models like decision trees or linear regression models, and towards black box models like neural networks.
+Most real world applications lean away from inherently explainable models like decision trees or linear regression models, and towards black box models like neural networks due to their complex and robust hypothesis spaces.

-This introduces the needs for explainable AI (XAI) techniques.
+This page introduces the need for explainable AI (XAI) techniques.
 Explainable AI techniques attempt to illustrate how a machine learning model comes to a conclusion.

 ## Why XAI Matters
+We are living through a revolution of the standards for ethical machine learning practices which has been thoroughly marked by the need to explain artificial intelligences — namely their predictions.
+As discussed in Ribeiro et al. [(2016, p.1)](https://arxiv.org/abs/1602.04938), the act of explaining an AI’s prediction presents the audience with visualizations pertaining to the actions it made to achieve such a decision, thus building users’ trust in the model and exposing any possible errors in the model’s structure.

 ### Legal Implications

-We are living through a revolution of the standards for ethical machine learning practices which has been thoroughly marked by the need to explain artificial intelligences — namely their predictions.
-As discussed in Ribeiro et al. (2016, p.1), the act of explaining an AI’s prediction presents the audience with visualizations pertaining to the actions it made to achieve such a decision, thus building users’ trust in the model and exposing any possible errors in the model’s structure.
 With regulations like the EU’s [Right to Explainability](https://www.europarl.europa.eu/news/en/press-room/20231206IPR15699/artificial-intelligence-act-deal-on-comprehensive-rules-for-trustworthy-ai) and the United States’ proposed [AI Bill of Rights](https://www.whitehouse.gov/ostp/ai-bill-of-rights/), a machine learning model may no longer be a simple “black box”: in order to prevent criminal charges, the creators of high-impact models must be able to justify each of their predictions.
 Over the past few years, the field has thus become inundated with approaches, each a bid for its own niche.

 In such an impossibly dense field, how can one quantify a method’s efficacy?
-Which method would a jury trust?
+[Which method would a jury trust?](../Shapley%20Values/The%20EU's%20right%20to%20explainability.md)